HossamTabana/data-engineering/lakehouse-tutorial/README.md

 This repository accompanies our comprehensive YouTube tutorial series.
 Part 1 covers building the complete lakehouse architecture, while Part 2 extends into Power BI integration and AI assistant development.

+## 🌟 What's Next?

+After mastering this tutorial, you'll have the foundation to tackle any data engineering challenge.
+The skills transfer directly to processing financial transactions, IoT sensor data, customer analytics, or real-time streaming data.
+Consider extending your project with Power BI dashboards or building AI agents for conversational analytics.

+!Learning Journey](visuals/img 3 - conclusion.png)

 ## 🤝 Contributing

 Found ways to improve the tutorial?
 Fork the repository, create a feature branch, and submit a pull request.
 Contributions help make this resource better for everyone learning data engineering.

-## 🌟 What's Next?

-After mastering this tutorial, you'll have the foundation to tackle any data engineering challenge.
-The skills transfer directly to processing financial transactions, IoT sensor data, customer analytics, or real-time streaming data.
-Consider extending your project with Power BI dashboards or building AI agents for conversational analytics.

 ## 📞 Connect & Learn More